rileste-r/Deploy_Globally_Available_Application/Module 01 - Deploy geo-replicated SQL database/README.md

-# Module 01 - Prepare database layer
+# Module 01 - Deploy geo-replicated SQL database

 In this module, you will create SQL Logical servers in Azure, that will be able to host geo-replicated databases.